 The best surprise I think in this pie is the sweet and tart flavors of the lingonberries with every bite.

 Lingonberries are in the same family as raspberries.
-They offer a subtle, but enough sweetness and tartness to satisfy anyone’s sweet tooth.
+They offer a subtle, but enough sweet and tart flavors to satisfy anyone’s sweet tooth.

 All together, they make a perfect combination in this panna cotta pie with lingonberries and chocolate ganache!
 Everyone will rave about this panna cotta pie!